-At 31 December 2016, SLOC UK held £77 million of bonds where the fund administrator has been unable to source an updated market price for more than 5 continuous business days.
+At 31 December 2017, SLOC UK held £109 million of bonds where the fund administrator had been unable to source an updated market price for more than 5 continuous business days.

-A discounted cash flow approach is used to place a mark-to-model value on these bonds.
+Unless a stale price is not used, a discounted cash flow approach is used to place a mark-to-model value on bonds.

 The significant assumptions in the model are:

-- The risk free rates of interest;
+- The risk free rates of interest:

 - The credit spreads; and

 - An illiquidity/modelling parameter to reflect the fact that the bonds are illiquid.